 - a) someone is subjected to unwanted conduct: - I. of a sexual nature - II. related to sex, or - III. related to gender reassignment - b) the unwanted conduct has the purpose or effect of: - I. violating their dignity, or - II. creating an intimidating, hostile degrading, humiliating or offensive environment for them, and - c) they are treated less favourably because they submitted to, or rejected the unwanted conduct.

 D) CIRCUMSTANCES WHICH ARE COVERED

-- This policy covers behaviour which occurs in the following situations: - a) a work situation - a situation occurring outside of the normal workplace or normal working hours which is related to work, for example, a working lunch or social event with colleagues;
+- 1. This policy covers behaviour which occurs in the following situations: - a) a work situation

 To promote, educate, communicate and empower, for the benefit and interest of people affected by mental health issues